Dabbett/daily-code-challenges/README.md

 Daily JavaScript Practice

 Welcome to my daily JavaScript practice repository!
 Here, I commit to honing my skills in JavaScript through daily practice and exploration.
-As a dedicated developer, I understand the importance of consistent learning and improvement in the ever-evolving field of web development.
+As a developer, I understand the importance of consistent learning and improvement in the ever-evolving field of web development.

 ## Motivation